MartinPankraz/AzureSAPODataReader/README.md

 A dotnet 5 web project to showcase integration of Azure AD with Azure API Management for SAP OData consumption leveraging Principal Propagation.
 Have a look at Martin Raepple's [post series](https://blogs.sap.com/2021/04/13/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-business-technology-platform-btp-part-iv-sso-with-a-power-virtual-agent-chatbot-and-on-premises-data-gateway/) and specifically [part 5](https://blogs.sap.com/2022/02/13/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-business-technology-platform-btp-part-v-production-readiness-with-unified-api-and-infrastructure-management/) for more insights on SAP Principal Propagation in this context.

-Find my associated blog post on the SAP Community [here](https://blogs.sap.com/2021/08/12/.net-speaks-odata-too-how-to-implement-azure-app-service-with-sap-odata-gateway/).
+Find my associated blog posts on the SAP Community [here](https://blogs.sap.com/2021/08/12/.net-speaks-odata-too-how-to-implement-azure-app-service-with-sap-odata-gateway/) and [here](https://blogs.sap.com/2022/03/17/open-your-sap-odata-apis-for-some-swagger-or-how-to-make-friends-with-the-other-kids-from-the-api-block/).

 As an example for this project we used the `/sap/opu/odata/sap/epm_ref_apps_prod_man_srv` OData v2 service hosted on our S4 Lab environment.